2025 Texas redistricting: Background

 In June 2025, The New York Times reported that the Trump administration had urged Republican leadership in the state of Texas to redistrict the state's legislative boundaries in order to benefit Republicans.
 The plan elicited concern from some Texas Republicans, who argued that it could hurt incumbent Republicans.
-An official associated with Donald Trump warned lawmakers that the president was noting who would support his plan.
 Representative Michael McCaul held a twenty-minute meeting in the United States Capitol to discuss the plan.
 According to the Times, the proposal began amid concern from Trump and his allies that a Republican loss in the 2026 United States House of Representatives elections could damage Trump's legislative agenda and lead to investigations.
 According to The Texas Tribune, Trump's plan was met by skepticism from Governor Greg Abbott; his concerns were alleviated after a call with Trump.

 On August 4, 2025, House Speaker Dustin Burrows appointed a new committee for redistricting efforts.
 The committee is chaired by Representative Cody Vasut, with initial members to include 12 Republicans and nine Democrats.